ratson/factory-bot/README.md

 [![Build Status](https://travis-ci.org/aexmachina/factory-girl.png)](https://travis-ci.org/aexmachina/factory-girl)

-`factory-girl` is a factory library for [Node.js](http://nodejs.org/) and the browser that is inspired by [Factory\_girl](http://github.com/thoughtbot/factory_girl).
+`factory-bot` is a factory library for [Node.js](http://nodejs.org/) and the browser that is inspired by [Factory\_girl](http://github.com/thoughtbot/factory_girl).
 It works asynchronously and supports associations and the use of functions for generating attributes.

 ## Installation